siran/writing/books/A Maxwell Universe - Part III/A Maxwell Universe - 410 Part IV — The Physics of Objects.md

 ---
 title: A Maxwell Universe – Part IV — The Physics of Objects
-date: 2026-01-03 12:00
+date: 2026-01-03 13:30
 ---

 # The Physics of Objects (Signatures)

-We have described the human mind as a resonator.
+We have described the mind as a resonator.
 But what does it resonate *with*?
 When we look at a cup, we think we are seeing light reflected off a surface.
 But "Presence" is more than photons.

 ## The Fourier Object